htwangtw/nixtract/README.md

 Not all parameters need to be included in the configuration file; only the ones you wish to use.
 An example use-case that combines both the command-line parameters and configuration file:

-`nixtract-nifti output/ -i img_1.nii.gz img_2.nii.gz -c config.json`
+`nixtract-nifti output/ -i img_1.nii.gz img_2.nii.gz --config config.json`

 Where `config.json` is: